Angel Stadium

+Religious events have also played a significant role at the stadium, including Billy Graham’s evangelistic crusades and the annual Harvest Crusades led by Greg Laurie.
+In addition, Eid al-Fitr celebrations have drawn thousands of worshippers for morning prayers.
+Other events have included college and high school football games.

 The stadium also houses the studios and offices of the Angels' owned and operated flagship radio station, KLAA (830 AM).

 Location and "Big A"

 Angel Stadium and its surrounding parking lot are roughly bounded by Katella Avenue to the north, the Orange Freeway to the east, Orangewood Avenue to the south, and State College Boulevard to the west.

 The landmark "Big A" sign, which originally served as a scoreboard support in left field, is located near the eastern boundary of the parking lot.
-The halo located near the top of the 230 ft tall, 210-ton sign is illuminated following games in which the Angels win (both at home and on the road).
-Broadcaster Victor Rojas would refer to the halo by saying "Light that baby up!" after a victory.
+The halo located near the top of the 230 ft tall, 210-ton sign once blinked on and off after dark on game days when the Angels won (both at home and on the road) a practice broadcaster Victor Rojas was known for referring to by saying "Light that baby up!" (blinking) after a victory.
+The halo would remain on without blinking when they lost.
+Since at least the 2023 season, the halo remains lit at all times, although it shines brighter when the Angels win.

+ARTIC (Anaheim Regional Transportation Intermodal Center)

+ARTIC (Anaheim Regional Transportation Intermodal Center) servicing the Metrolink Orange County Line and Amtrak Pacific Surfliner, is located nearby on the other side of the State Route 57 and accessed through the Douglass Road gate at the northeast corner of the parking lot.
+The station provides convenient access to the stadium, the nearby Honda Center, and Disneyland from various communities along the route.

 History

 Beginnings

 Angel Stadium has been the home of the Angels since their move from Los Angeles.
-On August 31, 1964, ground was broken for Anaheim Stadium and in 1966, the then-California Angels moved into their new home after having spent four seasons renting Dodger Stadium (referred to in Angels games as Chavez Ravine Stadium) from the Dodgers.
-(In their inaugural season of 1961, the Angels played their home games at Los Angeles' Wrigley Field.)
+On August 31, 1964, ground was broken for Anaheim Stadium and in 1966, the then-California Angels moved into their new home after having spent four seasons renting Dodger Stadium (referred to in Angels games as Chavez Ravine Stadium) from the Dodgers (In their inaugural season of 1961, the Angels played their home games at Los Angeles' Wrigley Field.)
+Originally called Anaheim Stadium when the Angels began play there in 1966, the name was changed to Edison International Field in 1997 and to Angel Stadium following the 2003 season.